Le0Developer/awluas/README.md

 ### How to test

 1. Go into this directory.
-1. Execute `alfons test NAME` to test the project.
+1. Execute `alfons test -n NAME` to test the project.

 > **NOTE**: Not every project has a test!

 **Examples:**
-    - `alfons test xml`
+    - `alfons test -n xml`

 ## LICENSE